Facts we see in health plans:

 - Self-managing diabetes alone is nearly impossible

-- Having a helpful partner and confidante is a big plus
+- Having a knowledgeable partner and confidante is a proven plus

-Adopting and staying with a new personal behavior is challenging and tough for anyone.
-And it’s almost impossible to do alone.
-That’s why TLC creates a personal relationship with one of our professional Registered Nurse Coaches.
-Each Nurse Coach is trained and certified by the National Society of Health Coaches of America to genuinely understand, educate, and motivate, a key touchstone in our program.
+Adopting and staying with a new personal behavior is tough for anyone.
+That’s why TLC creates a personal relationship for our Members with one of our professional Registered Nurse Certified Health Coaches.
+Every TLC Coach is trained and certified by the National Society of Health Coaches of America to genuinely understand, educate, and encourage…key cornerstones of our program.

 “You cannot solve a lifestyle disease with drugs.
 You can only solve it with lifestyle.”